 It is also possible to edit the waveform itself, as opposed to the annotations on the waveform, by using the Data Editing tools.

-Let’s keep using our example of the SCR affected by respiration from above.
 Say you are actually more interested in average SCL for the segment or Tonic skin conductance level.
-If we simply remove the points, the increased amplitude as a result of the respiration will still bleed into the amplitude-based statistics.
-To fix this, we need to estimate the morphology of the waveform as if the respiration had never occurred.
+If we simply remove the points, the decreased amplitude as a result of the artifact will still bleed into the amplitude-based statistics.
+To fix this, we need to estimate the morphology of the waveform as if the artifact had never occurred.
 To do this, place the X cursors at the start and end of the artifact and press Spline.

 This will perform a spline interpolation of the signal, preserving the general amplitude of the signal while removing the unwanted phasic component.

-Notice how only the EDA signal was affected by the Spline operation?
-This is because I changed the Mode of the respiration channel to View before splining.
+It is considered best practice to only affect the EDA signal when using the spline tool so that the respiration signal is still intact.
+This is done by changing the Mode of the respiration channel to View before splining.

 Using the Extend tool